unm-historiography/2019-fall/08-enlightenment/s-keena.md

 #### Inequality and the 'Revolutions' of Man

 Man started as little more than animals, then progressed to the **'noble savage'** which was a morally deprived, yet happy human.
 Competition and scarcity forced improvement and dwellings, which divided families and gave men and women different roles.
 Then metallurgy and agriculture caused men to lose their independence to labor.
 The _natural state_ of man was replaced with war.
-Rich men created laws to protect themselves and their assests, creating the major equality divide.
+Rich men created laws to protect themselves and their assets, creating the major equality divide.
 Human society will end due to a tyrant and become permanently unstable _(NOT CYCLICAL)_.

 #### The Social Contract